New Tenure-Track Faculty to Join Department of Computer Science

 Han Shao

-Han Shao’s primary research centers on machine learning theory, with a specific focus on modeling human strategic and adversarial behaviors within the learning process.
+Han Shao’s research centers on machine learning theory, with a specific focus on modeling human strategic and adversarial behaviors within the learning process.
 Shao aims to understand how these behaviors affect machine learning systems and develop methods to enhance accuracy and robustness.
 Additionally, Shao is interested in gaining a theoretical understanding of empirical observations concerning adversarial robustness.
 Shao earned a Ph.D. in Computer Science from the Toyota Technological Institute in Chicago.

 Her papers have been published at machine learning venues including NeurIPS, ICML and COLT.
 She was awarded EECS Rising Star by Georgia Tech and Rising Star in Machine Learning by the University of Maryland in 2023.